Texas Courts of Appeals: History

+Establishment and early development (1891–1925)

 Courts of civil appeals in Texas were established in 1891 by constitutional amendment to help handle the increasing load of the court system.
-They had jurisdiction to hear appeals and mandamus petitions of any civil case from their region, with the regions decided by the legislature.
-The amendment provided that three-judge courts of appeals were to be created by legislature, and in 1892, the legislature created 3 courts of appeals: The First Court of Civil Appeals in Galveston, the Second Court of Civil Appeals in Fort Worth, and the Third Court of Civil Appeals in Austin.
-In 1893, the legislature created the Fourth Court of Civil Appeals in San Antonio out of territory taken from the first and third courts, and the Fifth Court of Appeals in Dallas.
-In 1907, the legislature created the Sixth Court of Civil Appeals in Texarkana.
+They had jurisdiction to hear appeals and mandamus petitions of any civil case from their region, with the regions decided by the Legislature.
+The amendment provided that three-judge courts of appeals were to be created by Legislature, and in 1892, the Legislature created 3 courts of appeals: The First Court of Civil Appeals in Galveston, the Second Court of Civil Appeals in Fort Worth, and the Third Court of Civil Appeals in Austin.
+In 1893, the Legislature created the Fourth Court of Civil Appeals in San Antonio out of territory taken from the first and third courts, and the Fifth Court of Appeals in Dallas.
+In 1907, the Legislature created the Sixth Court of Civil Appeals in Texarkana.
 Then in 1911, the Seventh Court of Civil Appeals in Amarillo and the Eighth Court of Civil Appeals in El Paso were created.
 Soon after that, the Ninth Court of Civil Appeals was created in Beaumont in 1915, the Tenth was created in Waco in 1923, and the Eleventh was created in Eastland in 1925.

+Relocation and mid-20th century expansion (1957–1970s)

-In 1957, after Hurricane Audrey severely damaged the Galveston County Courthouse, the legislature moved the First Court of Appeals to Houston (where it sits today) and required Harris County to provide facilities.
+In 1957, after Hurricane Audrey severely damaged the Galveston County Courthouse,the Legislature moved the First Court of Appeals to Houston (where it sits today) and required Harris County to provide facilities.

-It was not until the 1970s that any more courts were created with the Twelfth Court of Civil Appeals in Tyler, the Thirteenth in Corpus Christi and Edinburg, and the Fourteenth in Houston.
-The latter exercises concurrent jurisdiction with the First Court.
+It was not until the 1960s that any more courts were created.
+In 1963, the Legislature established the Twelfth Court of Civil Appeals in Tyler and the Thirteenth in Corpus Christi.
+The Fourteenth Court was established in Houston in 1967, exercising concurrent jurisdiction with the First Court.

+A law was passed in 1975 allowing the Thirteenth Court to "transact its business at the county seat of any of the counties within its district, as the Court shall determine it necessary and convenient..."
+A branch of the court was created in Edinburg, and the court today operates in both Edinburg and Corpus Christi.

 In 1977, the legislature increased the number of judges of various courts and authorized courts of appeals to sit in "panels" of not fewer than three judges.

+Jurisdictional changes (1981–1985)

+Until 1981, all criminal appeals were handled exclusively by the Texas Court of Criminal Appeals, with no intermediate appellate courts.

-On September 1, 1981, all Courts of Civil Appeals were given criminal jurisdiction, and in 1985 a constitutional amendment was passed so that all courts were known as "Courts of Appeals" instead of "Courts of Civil Appeals."
-Until 1981, all criminal appeals cases went directly to the Texas Court of Criminal Appeals, and all cases involving capital punishment still do.
+On September 1, 1981, a significant shift in the role of the Texas' intermediate appeals courts occurred when all Courts of Civil Appeals were granted jurisdiction over criminal cases, with the exception of crimes involving capital punishment, which continued to fall under the jurisdiction of the Texas Court of Criminal Appeals.

+In 1985, a constitutional amendment formally changed the designation of these courts from "Courts of Civil Appeals" to simply "Courts of Appeals," reflecting their expanded jurisdiction over both civil and criminal cases.